solus-impar/slack-topics/README.md

 If you are not in a [virtualenv] you may need to use `pip` with `sudo`.

 ## Usage
-One `tb2k` is installed you can run it from the command line.
+Once `tb2k` is installed you can run it from the command line.
 Keep in mind that `tb2k` depends on the following environment variables:
 - `TB2K_TOKEN`: A custom bot Slack token.
 - `TB2K_CHANNEL`: The name of the channel to change topics for.